Moving On Program’s Successes Shared at Graduation Ceremony for Mission Creek Inmates

 Since she released from prison, she got a job at a coffee shop that eventually turned into a full-time management position.
 With lots of work and careful budgeting, she paid off fines, bought a car and obtained her driver’s license.
 She hopes sharing the story of how dealing with challenges helped her find strength to turn her life around will inspire others.

 During the class, women attend two hour group sessions twice a week for 13 weeks.
 The program targets offenders whose classification levels are considered the most likely to reoffend (high violent or high non-violent) and whom are nearing the end of their sentences.
 Specialists in the offender change division screen offenders and make participant recommendations to program facilitators.

 More than 100 women have graduated the program since it was launched in 2013.
 Its classes teach female offenders to reconnect with their families, build self-esteem, deal with emotions related to trauma, and what it means to be in a healthy relationship.

-The program is part of the Department of Corrections’ gender response initiative, which encourages prison staff to focus on specific needs of female inmates.
+The program is part of the Washington State Department of Corrections’ gender response initiative, which encourages prison staff to focus on specific needs of female inmates.
 Historically, corrections practices have been primarily used for working with male inmates.
 However, in recent years, studies have shown those practices often can’t be used the same way when dealing with female inmates.
 The initiative focused on gender responsive practices such as developing more gender-specific programming, educating staff on effects of trauma, and developing risk and needs assessments for female inmates.